xraypy/xraylarch/doc/index.rst

 .. _h5py: http://code.google.com/p/h5py/

-Larch is an open-source library and toolkit for processing and analyzing X-ray spectroscopic and scattering data collected at modern synchrotron sources.
-It also provides a wide selection of tools for organizing complex data sets and processing and analyzing arrays of scientific data.
+Larch is an open-source library and toolkit for processing and analyzing X-ray spectroscopic and scattering data collected at synchrotron sources.
+It provides a wide range of tools for organizing complex data sets and processing and analyzing arrays of scientific data.

 Larch is written in Python and relies heavily on the many scientific python libraries including `numpy`_, `scipy`_, `h5py`_, and `matplotlib`_.
-The Larch package provides several GUI applications for visualization and analysis of scientific data sets.
-For programming and scripting, Larch can also be used as a Python library or from its own Python-like macro language that aims to be very easy to use for novices while also being complete enough for advanced data processing and analysis.
+The Larch Python package provides tools for manipulating and analyzing X-ray absorption and fluorescence spectroscopy data, and X-ray fluoresnce and diffraction imaging data.
+As well as providing a Python library, Larch comes with a few GUI applications specifically for visualizing and analyzing X-ray absorption spectroscopy and fluorescence and diffrction imaging data.
+While Larch can be used as a Python library, it also uses its own Python-like macro language that aims to be very easy to use for novices while also being complete enough for advanced data processing and analysis.

 Larch has several related target application areas:

-  * XAFS analysis, becoming version 2 of the Ifeffit Package for EXAFS analysis.
+  * XAFS analysis, replacing and extending the Ifeffit Package for EXAFS analysis.
   * Visualizing and analyzing micro-X-ray fluorescence and X-ray diffraction maps.
   * Quantitative X-ray fluorescence analysis.
   * Data collection software for synchrotron data.
+  * Providing simple access to tabulated X-ray properties of the elements and materials.

 A key idea is that these otherwise different application areas can share many components and algorithms.
-Connecting these through a common *macro language* will strengthen the tools available for all of these areas.
-In addition, the macro language can provide a very shallow barrier for those interested in scripting the manipulation and analysis of their data, while providing a scripted, reproducible, and extensible analysis that can become the framework upon which new analysis tools can be built.
+Connecting these through a common library will strengthen the tools available for all of these areas.
+In addition, providing a very high-level *macro language* can allow a very shallow barrier to scripting or batch-processing data analysis in a reproducible and extensible way that can be used as the foundation of new and more comprehensive analysis tools.

-Currently, Larch provides a complete set of XAFS Analysis tools (replacing all of the Ifeffit package), has some support for visualizing and analyzing XRF and XRD maps, and has many extra tools for X-ray spectral analysis, data handling, and general-purpose data modeling.
+Currently, Larch provides a complete set of XAFS Analysis tools (replacing all of the Ifeffit package), supports the visualization and analysis of XRF and XRD maps, and has many extra tools for X-ray spectral analysis, data handling, and general-purpose data modeling.
 Larch includes a full scientific Python environment and several applications.